Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Introduction

 Population games are models in which a large number of agents interact strategically.
 Examples of such models appear ubiquitously in engineering and societal-scale problems, including traffic congestion networks, decentralized control, and economic markets \citep{sandholm2010population}.
 Within a population game, each agent employs a strategy available to them to maximize their expected payoff.
 When the agents are permitted to continuously revise their strategy according to some protocol, the game gives rise to an \emph{evolutionary dynamics model} \citep{smith1982evolutionary,sandholm2010population}.
 Such models have a rich history within the mathematical biology literature, as reviewed in \citet{hofbauer1998evolutionary}.

 Traditional game-theoretic models are concerned with notions of (Nash) equilibrium states, in which no player is incentivized to choose a different strategy given knowledge of the payoffs.
 However, such notions of equilibria are static and incomplete, in the sense that they do not capture whether an evolutionary dynamics model dynamically converges to them when players revise their strategies according to some protocol.
 Indeed, static equilibria, such as Nash equilibria, need not be dynamically stable \citep{sato2002chaos,hart2003uncoupled,sandholm2010population}.
 This has led to an entire body of works concerned with assessing the\iftoggle{thesis}{ dynamic}{} stability of evolutionary games.
-Although many works have proven stability for specific examples of evolutionary dynamics, \iftoggle{thesis}{researchers maintain the overarching goal of proving}{it is important to prove} stability for the most general classes of models \citep{fox2013population}.
+Although many works have proven stability for specific examples of evolutionary dynamics, \iftoggle{thesis}{researchers maintain the overarching goal of proving}{it is important to prove} stability for the most general classes of models possible \citep{fox2013population}, {as doing so would provide a principled foundation for assessing the behavior of new and emerging classes of evolutionary dynamics.}

 The aim of this \iftoggle{thesis}{thesis}{paper} is to prove \iftoggle{thesis}{dynamic }{}stability for a very broad class of evolutionary dynamics.
 The broadening of evolutionary stability theory has seen two notable directions: 1) generalizing the structural behavior of the dynamics and the game as much as possible while maintaining stability, and 2) generalizing prior stability results for specific dynamical structures to more abstract settings.
 We now discuss these two approaches in further depth.